achilinski/cloud_computing_lab/README-cloudlab.md

 docker run --rm -e FRONTEND_ADDR="[FRONTEND_IP]" --name my-load-test load-server:latest
 ```

-## 3. Automatically Deploying the Load Generator on Google Cloud
+## 3. Automatically Deploying the Load Generator on Google Cloud (Section 1.4)

 The load generator can be deployed using the single script `deploy_loadgenerator.sh`.
 The only required step is to adjust the configuration at the top of the file (frontend address etc).